TheMilenkov/fund-me-top-g/README.md

 ## 🙏 Thank You!

-This project was inspired by the [Cyfrin Updraft](https://github.com/Cyfrin/updraft) course and built with ❤️ by [Georgi Milenkov](https://github.com/YourUsername).
+This project was inspired by the [Cyfrin Updraft](https://github.com/Cyfrin/updraft) course and built with ❤️ by [TheMilenkov](https://github.com/TheMilenkov).

 Feel free to fork, test, and deploy.
 If you liked it — give it a ⭐ on GitHub!